Welcome to the VarSeq VSClinical AMP Tutorial!

 Moving to the Drug & Trials Tab, change the country back to United States and click on matching trials for Osimertinib.
 Also, deselect Recruiting Trials Only and select the NCT02917993 trial.
 You’ll notice that this trial is not currently recruiting but serves as a great example for specific inclusion criteria for troublesome biomarkers like T790M that infer resistance to treatments.

-Reviewing the details of the clinical trial at the bottom of the page, select the inclusion criteria as seen in the screenshot.
+Reviewing the details of the clinical trial at the bottom of the page, select the inclusion criteria as seen in the figure 11-20.
 Reading through these criteria, you’ll notice the requirements that the patient must have had prior EGFR TKI treatment, and only 1 prior treatment plus also be positive for the T790M mutation before acquiring the Osimertinib Itacinib combination therapy.
 Based on these inclusion criteria, this patient would be a prime candidate for the clinical trial to overcome issues with drug resistance for T790M.

 Now that the trial is selected, click on the Report Tab and confirm the sign out clicking on the green icon.
+Then select New Word Export.

 Now, click on the blue +New Report Template icon.
 Make sure that the Cancer Drugs and Trials Template V2.docx is selected from the Copy System Template dropdown, and give the report template a new name.